• How does light pollution affect bioluminescent communication?

 We have also been tricked by the firefly mimicry complex.
 There are 167 firefly species described from North America (11); I usually see at least five in a night.
 By light of day, individuals of different species appear essentially identical, having converged on a red, black, and yellow motif that warns predators of their toxicity (12).
 At night, they distinguish themselves through diverse repertoires of species-specific flash behaviors as well as temporal partitioning: some species are active right at sunset, while others emerge only in complete darkness.

 But we can fix this if we try.
 Fireflies are small, but as flagship species (15) for light pollution mitigation they have potential to cast a very large shadow indeed.
 It would be a shame if well-meaning dark sky conservation efforts unintentionally snuffed them out.
-I tested a range of “dark sky-friendly” artificial lights in my studies, including amber ones approved by the International Dark-Sky Association, and found that fireflies are more disturbed by amber light than by light of most other colors—including standard white light!—probably because it most resembles the color of their bioluminescence.
+I tested a range of “dark sky-friendly” artificial lights in these studies, including amber LEDs certified by DarkSky International, and found that fireflies are more disturbed by amber light than by light of most other colors—including standard white light!—probably because it most resembles the color of their bioluminescence.

 1. Kyba et al. 2023.
 Citizen scientists report global rapid reductions in the visibility of stars from 2011 to 2022.
 Science.